gigili/did-you-buy-it-api/README.md

   npm run dev
 ```

-If you do not specify a `PORT` value in the `.env` file the app will be available at `http://localohst:3030`
+If you do not specify a `PORT` value in the `.env` file the app should be available at `http://localohst:3030`